hahaharshil/androidProjects/README.md

 # androidProjects
-I made a TO-DO list app with kotlin because I dont know shit about android dev.
+I made a TO-DO list app with kotlin because why not.